bhisaac/5eFP/5eFP-SRD.md

 *Medium undead, neutral evil*

 Zombies share the following statistics.
-- **Saving Throws** WIS 2 + LEVEL
 - **Damage Immunities** poison
 - **Condition Immunities** poisoned
-- **Senses** darkvision 12 squares, passive Perception 8
 - **Languages** understands the languages it knew in life but can’t speak
 - **Speed** 4

-**Undead Fortitude.** If the zombie reaches MAX wounds, it must make a CON saving throw with a DC of 12 + the damage taken, unless the damage is radiant or from a critical hit.
+**Undead Fortitude.** If the zombie reaches MAX wounds, it must make a CON check with a DC of 12 + the damage taken, unless the damage is radiant or from a critical hit.
 On a success, the zombie receives 1 point of healing.

 ### Actions